The Cost of Not Hiring a Change Manager

 Costs

-• Project delays - avoid delays.
-Have your change management team advise you how best to incorporate the needs and voice of the change audience from the start.
+Project delays – A change management team can advise on how best to incorporate the needs and voice of the change audience from the start, actively avoiding delays.

-• Budget overruns - change management helps you to assess the timing, resources and financial allowances for key implementation events up front like rollout support, training and communications.
+Budget overruns – Change management helps to assess the timing, resources, and financial allowances for key implementation events upfront, such as rollout support, training, and communications.

-• Rework required on design - once stakeholders become aware of the key details of the change, they may ask to revisit and rework decisions already made.
+Rework required on design – Once stakeholders become aware of the key details of the change, they may request to revisit and rework decisions that were previously agreed upon.

 Risks

-• Resistance from employees - the platforms for resistance can be many.
-Change management will help identify impacts and create mitigation strategies to ensure mission-critical risks like failed adoption are planned for.
+Resistance from employees – Change management helps identify impacts and create mitigation strategies to address various sources of resistance, ensuring mission-critical risks, such as failed adoption, are planned for.

-• Project put on hold - aside from the key risks of adoption, employees being unaware and becoming change resistant, poor public awareness and poor external stakeholder engagement can also threaten progress.
-Prevent these risks through the sound practice of change management.
+Project put on hold – Beyond internal resistance and unawareness, poor public awareness and inadequate external stakeholder engagement can also threaten progress.
+Sound change management practice prevents these critical risks.

-• Unexpected obstacles - the thorough impact analysis that is the core of change management practice helps to forward-plan for all the potential people-related obstacles.
+Unexpected obstacles – The thorough impact analysis at the core of change management practice helps to proactively plan for all potential people-related obstacles.

-• Project fails to deliver results or is abandoned - if people aren't onboard with the project purpose and approach, it may easily become abandoned in favour of better publicised initiatives.
+Project fails to deliver results or is abandoned – If people are not onboard with the project's purpose and approach, it may easily be abandoned in favour of better publicised initiatives.

 Organisation-Level Costs and Risks

-As the heading suggests, organisation-level costs and risks impact the entire organisation.
-The cost of not hiring a change manager can be great; both in financial costs, and opportunity cost.
-The consistent, ongoing practice of change management minimises variability of the processes involved in change, thereby making it more familiar each time an individual or team progresses through the change lifecycle.
+As the heading suggests, organisation-level costs and risks impact the entire business.
+The cost of not hiring a change manager can be substantial, encompassing both financial costs and opportunity costs.
+Consistent change management minimises the variability in change processes, making the change lifecycle more familiar each time for individuals and teams.

 Without a change team or a change manager in place organisations can fall down:

-• Loss of money needed to address staff issues - low consideration for the people impacts of new policies, strategies and approaches may mean hidden expenses that have not been planned for.
+Loss of money needed to address staff issues – Low consideration for the people impacts of new policies, strategies, and approaches may result in hidden expenses that have not been planned for.

-• Loss of investment if the change doesn’t deliver desired outcomes - without a change manager expertly coordinating the activities that drive employees' ability to make and sustain change, it may be unsuccessful.
-Lack of success may snowball, impacting the organisation's enthusiasm to invest in future initiatives.
+Loss of investment if the change doesn’t deliver desired outcomes – Without a change manager expertly coordinating the activities that enable employees to make and sustain change, the initiative may be unsuccessful.
+This lack of success can snowball, impacting the organisation's enthusiasm to invest in future initiatives.

-• Inability to realise the expected value from the project - sound change management drives hand-in-hand with benefits realisation.
-Describing how the project will benefit stakeholders, leaders, customers and employees sits in the change management wheel-house.
+Inability to realise the expected value from the project – Sound change management goes hand-in-hand with benefits realisation.
+Clearly articulating how the project will benefit stakeholders, leaders, customers, and employees is a core function of the change management role.

 The cost of not hiring a change manager

-Far from being a costly overhead, effective change management is actually a cost avoidance technique and a justifiable investment to mitigate significant risk in projects and organisational changes; and to enhance project success.
+Far from being a costly overhead, effective change management is actually a cost avoidance technique and a justifiable investment to mitigate significant risk in projects and organisational changes, enhancing overall project success.

 To find out more about sound change management for your organisation, book a consultation session with Agencia Change.